dottjt/plastic/README.md

 ### Chapter 01 - life.

-- Character meets with an Editor to discuss his manuscript.
+- Character meets with The Editor to discuss his manuscript.
 The Editor is clueless.
 - They go out to lunch in Chinatown.
 Character describes Chinatown and Restaurant.
 - Character gets fed up with Editor.
 Leaves for work.